taywils/patomic/README.md

 Add Patomic to your composer.json
 Run composer update
+Create a new file to for Patomic

 ```
-$ touch testPatomic.php
+$ touch app.php
 ```

-Use your favorite editor/IDE and open testPatomic.php
+Use your favorite editor/IDE and open app.php and add the following

 ```
 <?php